 LASIK Laser Eye Surgery (Laser In Situ Keratomileusis)

-Laser vision correction is an alternative to glasses and contact lenses that can help you see clearly, more naturally.
+Laser vision correction is an alternative to glasses and contact lenses that can help you see clearly and more naturally.

 The concept behind laser vision correction is straight forward — reshape the front of the eye to change its focusing power to match your requirements for clear vision.